 This card shows the occupation of the cardholder.
 This card is mainly for the people who have construction-related occupations which are not covered by the other categories of cards.

-Why is the white/yellow CSCS card for Professionally Qualified Person?
+Why is the white/yellow CSCS card for a Professionally Qualified Person?

 The white/yellow CSCS card is for the members of professional bodies that are affiliated with the CSCS scheme.
 Some of the professional bodies include: